 Dr. Johnson has an extensive and unique background as an educator, attorney, banker, business consultant, and entrepreneur, both domestically and internationally.
 His work includes the dynamic use of business and banking to holistically transform communities economically.
 He has an array of academic credentials including masters and PhD degrees in public administration, bank management and economic development which allow him to bring both a practical and academic perspective to his work, writing, consulting and teaching.

 Charles is a successful businessman with experience in the for-profit and non-profit sectors.
 He has spent nearly two decades involved with the Big Brothers Big Sisters organization and has filled a variety of roles for them.
 Charles has also worked as the President of Frog Street Press, an early childhood curriculum provider.
 He has a love for serving people and for helping them reach their potential.

 Emeritus Board Member

 Mr. Sloan is currently retired after a successful career of 35 years in the Telecommunications Industry.
 During that time he served as Transmission Engineer, Operations Supervisor, Human Resources Training Specialist, and Product Training Specialist.
 He is a graduate of Eastfield College where he obtained an associate degree in Business Management.

-Ms. Holland, Vice President and COO of ILAD, spent 12 years in Togo, Africa where she worked with various development projects including women’s empowerment and literacy.
+Ms. Holland, Executive Director of ILAD, spent 12 years in Togo, Africa where she worked with various development projects including women’s empowerment and literacy.
 Adding to her international experience, Ms. Holland received her master’s degree in International Community Development from Eastern University and a life-coaching certification from CoachNet International.
 Her education and extensive cross-cultural experience gives Ms. Holland a balanced approach to economic development among under-resourced language communities.
 Ms. Holland has served in this role since 2014.

 Chief Financial Officer